thomascgray/rpg-whiteboard-solidjs/README.md

 So a typical interaction flow is;

-- clicking on an object -> triggering the `onObjectMouseDown` and `onWindowMouseDown` event handlers
 - moving the mouse around -> triggering the `onWindowMouseMove` and in turn, an interaction handler such as `interactionMoveObjects`
 - letting go of the mouse -> triggering the `onWindowMouseUp`, which may trigger further interaction handlers